-This board allows you to lay out a professional quality, three-valve, passive EQ phono stage, in a very small space.
+This board allows you to lay out a professional quality, three-valve, stereo, passive-EQ phono stage.

-The small size is acheived by judicious choice of components; only using power-resistors where absoultely necessary, and avoiding unecessarily oversized 'audiophile' capacitors
+Despite using three valves the overall size is quite small.
+This is acheived by judicious choice of components; only using power-resistors where absoultely necessary, and avoiding unecessarily oversized 'audiophile' capacitors

 -this is very much an 'engineer's amplifier'.